beyond-aion/aion-version-dll/README.md

 Features:
 - Allows the game client to connect to non-official game server IPs (prevents the error message "No game server is available to the authorization server (6)").
 - Fixes the camera movement issue on Windows 10 (introduced by the Fall Creators Update 2017) without needing to run a separate program.
-This feature is enabled by passing the -win10-mouse-fix command line argument to aion.bin.
 - Enables all graphics options sliders (shadows, water quality, etc) which are otherwise disabled at high resolutions.

 ## Building